-Prior to the first clinical rotation, the student will be required to have a physical examination completed by his/her family physician on the Rhodes State Physical Form (or other acceptable healthcare provider), completion of all required immunizations, and CPR.
+Prior to the first clinical rotation, the student will be required to have a physical examination completed by his/her family physician (or other acceptable healthcare provider), completion of all required immunizations, and CPR.
 The student is responsible for these costs.